 #7: Consider User Intent

 Understanding user intent is critical to using negative keywords effectively.
-Advertisers should consider the intent of the search queries that trigger their ads and adjust the list of negative keywords accordingly.
+Advertisers should consider the purpose of the search queries that trigger their ads and adjust the list of negative keywords accordingly.

 #8: Use Negative Keywords to Improve Ad Relevance